-Stoppage of non-safety/security related capital expenditure (Refer 4.2.3 and Table 4 & 5 of CP)
+Stoppage of non-safety/security related capital expenditure (Refer 4.1.3, 4.4.3 & 4.4.12 and Table 7, 8, 9 & 12 of CP)

 As mentioned above, it may take up to three years for the operations to reach to its pre COVID-19 peak levels.
-In this situation, and as CDCTMIPL has itself has projected that they would not be able to reach the volume levels of pre-Covid levels by the end of the 3rd Control Period (2025-26), it is unlikely that additional capex equipment would be required in addition to the existing inventory, unless as a replacement for damaged/worn-out equipment.
-In order to support the airlines to continue and sustain its operations, all non-essential CAPEX proposed by BWFSIPL should be put on hold/deferred to the Fourth Control Period, unless deemed critical from a safety or security compliance perspective.
+In this situation, as DCSC has itself projected that it would not be able to reach the volume levels of pre-Covid by the end of the 3rd Control Period (2025-26), it is unlikely that additional capex equipment would be required in addition to the existing inventory, unless as a replacement for damaged/worn-out equipment.
+In order to support the airlines to continue and sustain its operations, all non-essential CAPEX proposed by DCSC should be put on hold/deferred to the Fourth Control Period, unless deemed critical from a safety or security compliance perspective.

-Without prejudice to the above, in case CDCTMIPL wants to make capital expenditure, then it should be at no additional expense to the airlines until the project is completed and put to use.
+Without prejudice to the above, in case DCSC wants to make capital expenditure, then it should be at no additional expense to the airlines until the project is completed and put to use.
 Similarly, if any proposed Capex projects can be deferred from the Third Control Period to the Fourth Control Period, same should be considered by AERA.

-It is humbly submitted that the proposed hike in tariff due to CAPEX planned in 3rd Control Period may be a bit premature as it would be possible to gauge only in the last year of 3rd Control Period (2025-26) whether significant work has progressed in development of infrastructure, procurement of latest equipment and repairs / renovation, as proposed in the CP.
-Thus, as the actual requirement and its actual impact would only be evident in the last year of 3rd control period (2025-26), Authority is humbly requested that the proposed hikes in tariff be deferred to the 4th Control Period based on ground realities at that time.
+It is humbly submitted that it may be possible to gauge only in the last year of 3rd Control Period (2025-26) whether significant work has progressed in development of infrastructure, procurement of latest equipment and repairs / renovation, as proposed in the CP.